 You can microwave the chocolate until melted or you can melt the chocolate the old fashioned way.
 Heat some water in a small saucepan and place glass bowl over the top (make sure the base of the bowl doesn’t touch the water).
 Once the water has boiled, turn it off.
 Add the chocolate to the bowl and stir frequently until melted.

 Place a piece of baking paper/parchment underneath the cooling rack, this will catch the drips from the chocolate.
 Drizzle the melted chocolate over the cookies with a teaspoon and leave to set.
+Alternatively, you can make pipe the chocolate over the cookies, by making a paper cone from baking paper/parchment.
+If you want step-by-step instructions for making a paper cone, click here.

 Store in an airtight container in a single layer to avoid them sticking to each other.
-If the weather is particularly hot or humid, store them in the refrigerator, otherwise the cookies will become extremely soft and the chocolate will also discolour.
+If the weather is particularly hot or humid, store them in the refrigerator, otherwise the cookies will become quite soft and the chocolate will also discolour.
 The discolouration of the chocolate is caused by ‘sugar bloom’, which is when the moisture evaporates and sugar crystals remain on the surface.

 Recipe by: The Gluten & Dairy Free Bakehouse